kublikon/gog/README.md

 	<br>
 </h1>

-Gog is a global shell script runner (CLI on the fly).
-It allows you to execute scripts from any location in your terminal, without having to remember the path to your script.
+Gog is a dynamic script manager.
+It allows you to search, execute and manage scripts from any location in your terminal, without having to remember the path to your script or what it does.
 It is a quick and easy way to build your own CLI.

-### Setup
+### Installation
-Install gog globally:
+Install with npm:

 ```
 npm install -g gog